Introduction:

 - Red connections: working pressure (brake pressure).

-In the event of a leak near the brake pressure cylinder, or if there is an electrical failure that prevents the electric motor from building sufficient working pressure, the decoupling valves (4) are actuated to ensure safety.
-The connection between the master cylinder and the wheel brake cylinders is opened, and the connection to the brake pressure cylinder is closed.
-Because the brake booster is absent, one must apply more force to the brake pedal to brake.
+If there is a leak near the brake pressure cylinder, or if there is an electrical malfunction causing the electric motor to be unable to build sufficient working pressure, then, to ensure safety, the decoupling valves (4) are energized.
+The connection between the master cylinder and the wheel brake cylinders is opened and the connection to the brake pressure cylinder is closed.
+Because the brake booster is absent, you must press the brake pedal harder in order to brake.

 Fully electric and hybrid vehicles always have a combination of an electric and hydraulic braking system.
-The “brake by wire” braking system from the previous paragraph is not yet often applied.
-In that system, there is no direct connection between the brake pedal and the wheel brake cylinders.
-A powerful electric motor provides all the braking force, even in an emergency stop.
-In this case, a brake booster is not needed.
+The “brake by wire” brake system from the previous paragraph is not used often yet.
+In that system there is no direct connection between the brake pedal and the wheel brake cylinders.
+A powerful electric motor provides all braking force: even during an emergency stop.
+In that case, a brake booster is not needed.

-In most electric and hybrid vehicles, a combination of electric and hydraulic braking is achieved as follows: during gentle (controlled) braking, regenerative (electric) braking occurs because the electric motors function as dynamos.
-During hard braking and / or in case of malfunctions, the hydraulic system activates immediately.
-A brake booster is used here to enhance the brake pressure.
-Therefore, during braking, there is an interaction between the electric motor and the mechanical brakes.
-This system is sometimes also called “drive by wire,” although this term is more fitting for the system from the previous paragraph.
+On most electric and hybrid vehicles, a combination of electric and hydraulic braking is achieved as follows: during gentle (modulated) braking, regenerative (electric) braking takes place because the electric motors function as generators.
+During hard braking and/or in the event of malfunctions, the hydraulic system assists immediately.
+A brake booster is used here to increase brake pressure.
+So during deceleration there is interaction between the electric motor and the mechanical brakes.
+This system is sometimes also called “drive by wire,” although this term better fits the system from the previous paragraph.

-The schematic below is based on the Toyota Prius 3.
-With the brake pedal (1), brake pressure builds up in the master cylinder (3).
-During gentle braking, only the electric motors are used for braking.
-The brake pressure simulator (4) provides counterpressure while the brake pedal is pressed.
-The valve for the brake pressure simulator is opened in normal operating condition.
-During hard braking, the locking valves (5) open and the valve for the simulator closes.
-The front wheel brake calipers are provided with brake pressure.
-The opening and closing of the hydraulic valves (6) allow the brake pressure to also reach the rear wheels.
-The brake pressure sensors (from left to right: p lv to p rv) measure the pressure and transmit it to the ECU.
-Using a PWM signal, the hydraulic valves (5, 6, and 7) are regulated according to the desired brake pressure.
+The diagram below is based on the Toyota Prius 3.
+With the brake pedal (1), brake pressure is built up in the master cylinder (3).
+During gentle braking, braking is done only on the electric motors.
+The brake pressure simulator (4) provides counterpressure while pressing the brake pedal.
+The valve for the brake pressure simulator is opened under normal operating conditions.
+During hard braking, the lock valves (5) are opened and the valve for the simulator is closed.
+The brake calipers of the front wheels are supplied with brake pressure.
+Opening and closing the hydraulic valves (6) makes it possible for brake pressure to also reach the rear wheels.
+The brake pressure sensors (from left to right: p lv through p rv) measure the pressure and pass it to the ECU.
+Using a PWM signal, the hydraulic valves (5, 6 and 7) are regulated based on the desired brake pressure.

-The system is designed so that in the event of a power failure, the brake pressure on the rear wheels is fully relieved, and the pressure on the front wheels is controlled by the driver with the brake pedal.
+The system is designed so that in the event of a power failure, the brake pressure at the rear wheels is fully released and the pressure at the front wheels is controlled by the driver with the brake pedal.

 Legend: